 As one of the best known international festivals, Running Of The Bulls in Pamplona, is highly controversial.
 Spain does not break with tradition easily.
-The dates of the festival roots are unknown and some accounts believe it started in the 1300′s.
+The dates of the festival roots are unknown and some accounts believe it started in the 1500s.
 It is a combination of dance, music, running for you life, killing, fireworks, and heavy drinking.
-Lauren Linzer, our guest expert, was there.
+Writer Lauren Linzer was there.
 Let the party begin.

 By Lauren Linzer

 The five of us pour out of our tiny Euro rental car after the long voyage from Madrid to the Basque Country.
 We’re decked out from head to toe in our white digs, smacked in the face by the rapid temperature drop, and totally unprepared for what will become one of the most chaotic weekends that can only be summed up as a perfect debacle.
 Little did we realize that in just moments we would be covered in red wine, dancing in the streets, and beginning a sleepless marathon with thousands of heavy party animals from all around the world.

 The highly anticipated annual festival of San Fermin, held in the northern city of Pamplona, is a week-long, time-honored tradition.
 Hordes of crazy locals and visitors run through the streets with massive bulls taking their final journey from their corrals and into the main bull arena.
 It is considered the most internationally renowned celebration in Spain.
 Its roots date back to as early as the 16th century but San Fermin’s boost of worldwide fame can be attributed to Earnest Hemingway’s account of his experiences in the 1926 novel, The Sun Also Rises.

 For some, San Fermin is a chance to witness a part of history; for others it is an opportunity to party nonstop; and for those brave (or crazy) enough, it’s the possibility of being able to get a glimpse of the bulls while running alongside them.